 - 1 15.5 oz. can cannellini beans with liquid

 - 1 tbsp red wine vinegar

 - 3 cups fresh baby spinach, course chopped

 - grated parmesan

-Next, add the spices, beans, tomatoes and vinegar and bring to a boil.
+- Next, add the spices, vegetable broth, beans with their liquid, diced tomatoes and vinegar and bring to a boil.

 - Add the orzo and cook 8 or 10 minutes, until the orzo is tender.

 - Lower the heat, then add the spinach, and stir in to wilt, 2 minutes.
 Taste and adjust seasonings, (paprika and salt).

 - Serve hot with grated parmesan and a nice crusty bread.

 - For a non-vegetarian soup, chop 2 strips of bacon into small pieces and cook this with the olive oil until nicely browned, then add the vegetables to soften.
 This will add 60 calories per serving to the recipe.